J. Scott key

 Mercer University, College of Liberal Arts: Scott has taught undergraduates through the University’s College of Liberal Arts in its Senior Capstone Program.

-Mercer University, Walter F. George School of Law: Scott has taught in the school’s habeas corpus program, a course for upper level law students that features a classroom writing component as well as a clinical component.
+Mercer University, Walter F. George School of Law: Scott co-teaches Appellate Practice and Procedure with Chief Judge Stephen Dillard of the Georgia Court of Appeals.
+This is a class where upper level law students get a glimpse into the appellate world, discussing everything from motion for new trials in superior courts to petitions for certiorari in the Supreme Court of Georgia.
+This class features writing components and involves numerous class speakers, including current Justices on the Supreme Court of Georgia.
+Scott has also taught in the school’s habeas corpus program, a course for upper level law students that features a classroom writing component as well as a clinical component.
 Scott has supervised students authorized to practice under the third year practice act.
-Scott has also assisted in the law school’s moot court program.
+And in addition to teaching, Scott has also assisted in the law school’s mock trial and moot court program.

 Miller & Key, P.A.: After a brief stint in Decatur, where Scott began acting in an of counsel to Peters, Rubin & Sheffield, Scott has returned to McDonough, where he represents the accused before trial courts around the state, the convicted in the Georgia Court of Appeals, the Supreme Court of Georgia, and the Eleventh Circuit Court of Appeals as well as in various habeas courts around the State.
 Scott also successfully represents clients before the State Board of Pardons and Paroles, the Sexual Offender Registration Review Board, school tribunals, school boards, and the State Board of Education.
-Most recently, Key was counsel in Darst v.
-State, a case that overturned a child molestation conviction and 60year sentence and which clarified the standard of care for lawyers in child molestation cases in terms of expert witnesses.
+Most recently, Scott was involved in the case of Elliott v.
+State, a pivotal case in DUI defense law, where the Georgia Supreme Court held that when a person refuses to submit to a chemical test, it is unconstitutional to use the fact that they refused the test against the accused at trial.
 Scott has also represented petitioners on habeas corpus to help them avoid deportation and to save professional licenses.

 State Bar of Georgia, Appellate Practice Section: Scott has held every officer position there is in the Appellate Practice Section.
 He currently serves as chair of the section.

-Georgia Association of Criminal Defense Lawyers: Scott is currently the Parliamentarian and Legislative cochair of GACDL, a 1600member criminal defense lawyer association.
+Georgia Association of Criminal Defense Lawyers: Scott is the most recent past-President of GACDL, a 1600-member criminal defense lawyer association.
+Scott served as GACDL President from January of 2019 until January of 2020.
+In addition to serving as president, Scott has served on numerous committees in GACDL in the past, including being the Parliamentarian and Legislative co-chair of GACDL.
 He has served as a regional vice president of the organization.
 And for two years he was the chair of the organization’s amicus committee, where he has coordinated the writing of amicus briefs on the organization’s behalf to the Georgia Court of Appeals, Supreme Court of Georgia, and the Eleventh Circuit Court of Appeals.
 In particular, he was the author of the amicus brief in Cisco v.
 State, a case that struck down as unconstitutional the civil forfeiture provisions of the state’s racketeering statute.
 He was also the author of the amicus brief in Ellington v.
 State, a case where a death sentence was overturned.
+And most notably, Scott was the author of the amicus brief in Elliott v.
+State, a pivotal case in DUI defense law, where the Georgia Supreme Court held that when a person refuses to submit to a chemical test, it is unconstitutional to use the fact that they refused the test against the accused at trial.
 Scott is a frequent lecturer on criminal defense subjects through GACDL’s seminars and CLEs.

 Henry County Bar Association: Scott has served as president and secretary of the Henry County Bar.
 He is also a frequent speaker at the local bar’s programs.

-Scott is active in his local church, the First Baptist Church of Griffin, Georgia, where he presently serves as the Chair of the Board of Deacons.
+Scott is active in his local church, the First Baptist Church of Griffin, Georgia, where he has served as the Chair of the Board of Deacons.

 Scott is a native Georgian and a graduate of Henry County High School.